Ariel Rider Ebikes logo

 All articles

-What is error code 30?Updated a month ago
+What is error code 30?Updated 15 days ago

-Whenever performing any maintenance or service, always Dissipate Controller Energy (DCE) by:
+Whenever performing maintenance, inspection, or disconnecting electrical components, always Dissipate Controller Energy (DCE) by performing the following steps:

-• Holding the Power button on the display keypad for 5 to 10 seconds.
+2. Press and hold the Power button on the display keypad for 5 to 10 seconds to drain remaining stored capacitance.

 1. Remove the battery from the bike.

-2. Dissipate the energy in the controller by holding the power button on the display for 5 to 10 seconds.
+2. Dissipate the residual energy in the controller by holding the display power button for 5 to 10 seconds.

 Step 2: Basic Configuration Testing

-1. Ensure that only the main cable assembly and XT60 battery connector are connected.
+1. Verify Main Connections: Ensure only the main tree cable assembly and the XT60 battery connector are plugged in.
+Do not connect the motor cable connector at this stage.

-3. Only the display should be connected to the main cable assembly.
+3. Isolate the Display: Keep only the display connected to the main tree cable assembly.

-4. With the battery installed, power up the bike using the display keypad.
+4. Power On:Reinstall the battery and power up the bike using the display keypad.

-• The display should show an Error 08 code, indicating proper communication.
+• Expected Result: The display should show an Error 08 code, indicating proper basic communication between display and controller.

-If Error 30 persists, the display, tree cable, or controller may be at fault.
-Contact tech support.
+Note: If Error 30 persists during this isolated test, the display, main tree cable, or controller itself is faulty.
+Please contact tech support.

 Step 3: Reconnecting Components One by One

-After confirming basic communication, begin reconnecting components one at a time, power cycling the bike after each step to check for errors.
+After confirming basic communication (Error 08), begin reconnecting components one at a time, performing a full power cycle (DCE) after each addition to check for errors:

-• Power on the bike and verify no errors.
+• Power on the bike and verify no errors appear.

-• Test walk mode by holding down the minus (-) button on the display/keypad.
+• Test walk mode by holding down the minus (-) button on the keypad.

-• If Error 30 appears, stop and contact tech support.
+• If Error 30 appears, stop testing and contact support.

-• Power cycle the bike and verify throttle operation.
+• Power cycle the bike and verify throttle responsiveness.

-• If an error appears, disconnect and proceed to the next step.
+• If an error appears, disconnect the throttle and move to the next step.

 • Ensure the motor cable is clear of the brake rotor before testing.

-• Power cycle the bike and test if the cadence sensor is working.
+• Power cycle the bike and test cadence sensor engagement.

 • If the motor does not engage or an error appears, stop testing immediately and contact tech support.

-• Connect the headlight and power cycle the bike to test function.
+• Connect the headlight and power cycle to test function.

-5. Reconnect the brake cutoffs and verify operation.
+5. Reconnect Brake Cutoffs: Plug in left/right brake cutoffs and verify lever cutoff operation.

-6. Reconnect additional accessories (e.g., motor selector switch on Grizzly models) and test.
+6. Reconnect Accessories: Reconnect additional components (e.g., motor selector switch on Grizzly models) and test functionality.

 Basic Configuration Overview

-Basic Configuration consists of the minimum components needed to allow the motor to function without errors on the display:
+Basic Configuration consists of the absolute minimum components required for the drive system to communicate without error:

 • Motor